andriyko/sublime-robot-framework-assistant/README.md

 Change the cell separator
 -------------------------
-The cell separator is defined in the `RobotFrameworkDataEditor.tmPreferences` file.
+The cell separator is defined in the `Robot.tmPreferences` file.
 To change the cell separator, navigate to the
 [User package](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-packages-directory)
-folder and open the `RobotFrameworkDataEditor.tmPreferences` file.
+folder and open the `Robot.tmPreferences` file.

 Look for the line containing `<string><![CDATA[    ]]></string>` XML tag.
 There are four spaces inside of the `[    ]` characters and those four spaces defines the cell separator which is